Dennis Silk: Teaching

 Having taught at Marlborough College, Silk moved on to Radley College, where he was Warden (headmaster) from 1968 to 1991.
 In this role he appeared prominently in the 1980 BBC documentary series, Public School.
 Eric Anderson, who headed Shrewsbury (1975–1980) and Eton (1980–1994), regarded Silk as the best headmaster of his generation in England, for transforming Radley from what Anderson described as "a pretty ordinary place" to one of England's best public schools.

 Several of Silk's eminent past pupils have written about him in their memoirs, including Sir Andrew Motion, who said of Silk that he "made the school more like a family".
 Oliver Popplewell wrote that his sons Nigel and Andrew "thrived" at Radley under Silk.
+He also advised author Jilly Cooper on school life as part of her research for the novel Wicked!.

 When Silk retired from Radley, he preferred not to accept any retirement gifts for himself, but instead established the Dennis Silk Fund to support the education of talented boys, whose parents might otherwise have struggled to pay the school's fees.
 As of 2018, 31 boys had benefited from the fund.